Certification Program Assistant Manager

 To view a job description, click here.

-Benefits: health, dental, vision, disability, and life insurance; Simple IRA, generous holiday, vacation and paid time off.
+Benefits: health, dental, vision, disability, and life insurance; Simple IRA, generous holiday, volunteer time, vacation, paid time off, and paid leave.

 PCO is an equal-opportunity employer and service provider.
 We do not discriminate with regard to race, color, religion, national origin, age, ancestry, political beliefs, union membership, disability (in accordance with the American With Disabilities Act and the Pennsylvania Human Relations Act), veteran status, gender or sexual orientation, marital or familial status, genetic information, and any other characteristic protected by law.
 We value and encourage all qualified applicants to apply, including, Black, Indigenous, and People of Color; members of the LGBTQ+ community; veterans; people with disabilities; and people who have been formerly incarcerated.
 Studies have shown that women and people of color are less likely to apply for opportunities when they don’t feel fully qualified.
 We are most interested in finding the best candidate, and that candidate may be one who comes from a less traditional background.
 We would encourage you to submit your interest.
 If you are unsure whether you meet the qualifications, please feel free to contact us.